How to Edit Photos for Real Estate: Tips for Perfect Listings

 The success of HDR processing depends on subtle application and careful attention to detail.
 Professional editors focus on creating results that showcase the property's features while avoiding the artificial appearance common in over-processed HDR images.

 Lens correction addresses optical distortions inherent in wide-angle photography.
 Real estate photographers often use wide-angle lenses to capture entire rooms, but these lenses can introduce barrel distortion and chromatic aberration that need correction in post-processing.
-Proper real estate photography editing ensures these distortions are minimized, resulting in more accurate and visually appealing property images.
+Proper real estate photography editing minimizes these distortions, resulting in more accurate and visually appealing property images.

 Common lens corrections include: